Chettra-nang/avs/collecting_ambulance_data/QUICK_ANSWER.md

 This will collect:
 - ✅ 15 highway scenarios with straight roads
 - ✅ 3 roundabout scenarios with circular roads ⭕
-- ✅ 7 intersection/corner scenarios with crossing roads 🌐
+- ✅ 7 intersection/corner scenarios with crossing roads 🌐 (using intersection-v1)
 - ✅ 5 merge scenarios with merging lanes 🛣️

 **Total: 30,000 episodes with genuine road diversity!** 🚀